void

 Background

 Šimáček was a Czech publishing house founded by František Šimáček in 1856.
-In 1914 it was managed by Bohuslav Šimáček.
-They published the illustrated magazine Šimáčkův čtyřlístek which is referred to in The Good Soldier Švejk.
+In 1914, it was managed by Bohuslav Šimáček.
+They published the illustrated magazine Šimáčkův čtyřlístek, which is referred to in The Good Soldier Švejk.
 The magazine appeared twice a month.
 The company was located in Jerusalémská ulice in Nové město.

 Quote(s) from the novel